A great marriage isn’t something that just happens; it’s something that must be created. Fawn Weaver

 Expecting a Baby?
 Having a baby or young kids?
 It is normal for a family during that time to face stress and challenges.
 Survey has shown that a couples’ satisfaction takes a deep dive after the first child is born.
 And according to the Gottman Relationship Institute about two-thirds of couples become dissatisfied with their relationship within three years of having a child.

 It is undeniable that being a parent is a unique experience that brings tremendous joy.
 Baby is the most joyous, miraculous and bonding experience for parents.
 When baby comes, it transforms you from a couple to a family.
 With that change, new profound challenges come out.
-A new born creates high level strain to the marriage.
+A newborn creates high level strain to the marriage.
 It is important to note that a baby does not solve couple’s problems by giving you a common project and unites you.
 In fact, often, a baby magnifies whatever issues you may have had before.
 This another reason why it is important to make sure that your marriage stays strong and satisfying.

 More than ever, young families with babies and young children face greater challenges.
 During “baby times,” conflict increases and sex and emotional distance can easily developed.
 It is not surprising to see a larger number of mental-health professionals, especially marriage and family therapists, advise couples to undergo pre-baby counseling to deal with the baby-related issues, responsibilities, finance and expectations for sex, intimacy and social lives.
 My pre-baby or postpartum marriage programs are customized to fit your life situation, work, and values while building marriage, parenting and family skills.

-In my family and couples counseling we will address the above issues and:
+In my family and couples counseling, we will address the above issues and:

 • Learn relationship and parenting skills that will help you make an easier transition from being a couple to being a happy family.